Beshutaf/DSM-Democratic-Shop-Managment/README.md

 # DSM-Democratic-Shop-Managment
-The purpose of the project is to help manage and improve a cooperative "Democratic" shop system Edit for more discreption visit : http://www.beshutaf.org/
+The purpose of the project is to help manage and improve a cooperative "Democratic" shop system.

+for more discreption visit : http://www.beshutaf.org/

 (See also:rRecommended [checklist](https://github.com/ddbeck/readme-checklist/blob/master/checklist.md) for a README)